atoti/atoti/CONTRIBUTING.md

 ## CI/CD

 [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) is GitHub’s built-in continuous integration and continuous deployment (CI/CD) platform that allows for defining workflows as YAML files.
 This repository uses the following [Github Action workflow](.github/workflows/test.yaml) to test the notebooks.
-Test reports are generated and uploaded to the summary view of every workflow run.
+Test reports are generated from `pytest` and uploaded to the summary view of every workflow run.

 ### About